-FST regularly assesses its academic programs to ensure they continue to provide the desired depth and breadth of theological education as defined in this catalog, and that they conform to the standards of the WASC and ATS accrediting agencies.
+FST regularly assesses its academic programs to ensure they continue to provide the desired depth and breadth of theological education as defined on our assessment webpage, and that they conform to the standards of the WASC and ATS accrediting agencies.

 The Franciscan School of Theology is committed to providing the highest quality education to candidates for professional ministry in the Roman Catholic Church, for those pursuing careers in theological education, and to those seeking opportunities for enhancing their knowledge of Christian faith and the practice of ministry.